shermdog/meraki-puppet-module/README.md

 sudo /opt/puppetlabs/bin/puppetserver gem install puppet-resource_api
 ```

-### Beginning with ciscomeraki-dashboard
+### Beginning with ciscomeraki-meraki

 Usage of the module requires a Meraki Dashboard API access enabled and an API access key.  https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API

 Puppet device is to be configured per Meraki Organization.
-A list of organizations the user has access to can be gathered with the Puppet Task `ciscomeraki_dashboard::list_orgs`
+A list of organizations the user has access to can be gathered with the Puppet Task `meraki::list_orgs`

 ```
-[root@puppet-device-devel tasks]# puppet task run ciscomeraki_dashboard::list_orgs key=apikey123 -n puppet-device-devel.shermdog.local
+[root@puppet-device-devel tasks]# puppet task run meraki::list_orgs key=apikey123 -n puppet-device-devel.shermdog.local
 Starting job ...
 New job ID: 8
 Nodes: 1